peteroupc/html3dutil/doc/MathUtil.md

 #### Finding a triangle's winding
 To find a triangle's winding, do the following calculation (X1, X2, X3 and Y1, Y2, Y3 are the window coordinates of its vertices).
 Note that half of the result will be the triangle's signed area.
 (X3 - X1) \* (Y3 - Y2) - (X3 - X2) \* (Y3 - Y1)
-If the result is positive, and the window space X axis points right and the positive Y axis points...
+If the result is positive, and the window space x-axis points right and the positive y-axis points...
 ...up (which is the case in WebGL), then the triangle has counterclockwise winding.
 ...down, then the triangle has clockwise winding.